nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/FC_SETUP.md

-# Fox y Cat Project Setup
+# Fox y Dog Project Setup

 In your workspace directory, create a new project directory.